CANTUS-Project/api/source/resource_types.rst

         }
     }

-While the Cantus server has cached some metadata about all the chants, you can see from the privded URLs that resource ``"pem-8669"`` is actually hosted on the Portuguese Early Music server, and we refer the client to that URL for further information.
+While the Cantus server has cached some metadata about all the chants, you can see from the provided URLs that resource ``"pem-8669"`` is actually hosted on the Portuguese Early Music server, and we refer the client to that URL for further information.
 Note also that the "id" field is not consistent between the two servers: in this case, the ``uwaterloo.ca`` Cantus server has prefixed